anchitsh/platformer-demo/README.md

 coyote jump - The character can still jump for a few frame after leaving a platform.

-buffer jump - if the player tries to jump up a bit before landing, the controller will accept this input for a few frames before landing and perform a jump
+buffer jump - if the player tries to jump up a bit before landing, the controller will accept this input for a few frames before landing and perform a jump.

 Other things like squashing and stretching while jumping, particle effects, and a few more details make the character feel even better.